Could you just live off of bread? I sure could. You know that statement “Man cannot live by bread alone”? Yeah well I beg to differ.

 Dinner rolls, croissants, french bread, sourdough bread, sweet breads, biscuits, garlic bread, cheese bread, baguettes….don’t stop me….just call me buttah cause I’m on a roll!

 So one of my favorite things to make when my kids come over for Sunday dinner is bread.
 And one of my favorite bread recipes is for this Easy Soft French Bread.
 Awhile back someone gave me a loaf of this bread and it was made by a twelve year old girl!!
 I thought that if she could make it, then so could I. And so can you!
-Wouldn’t you just love for these babies to be adorning your dinner table?
+Wouldn’t you just love for this to be adorning your dinner table?

 Whenever I make these, I do use my KitchenAid stand mixer so I can’t guarantee results if you need to use a hand mixer but here is the recipe: